DK Havenergi

 Mobility plan on the way

 - I am satisfied with the climate agreement, which brings Aarhus one step further towards a sustainable future.
-We are all feeling the global climate crisis with violent weather, floods and droughts.
+We are all feeling the global climate crisis with severe weather, floods and droughts.
 It calls for action.
 With the agreement, a majority in the city council takes responsibility for creating a successful green transition in Aarhus, where we reduce the climate footprint to zero and at the same time invest in climate-friendly actions, says the mayor.

-Abandoned the negotiations
+Left the negotiations

 Jacob Søgaard Clausen believes in particular that the agreement lacks citizen involvement: